Attention, not scale, drives human-AI alignment in multimodal language prediction

+Moreover, asking participants to generate multiple word predictions and estimate probabilities for each would significantly increase cognitive load and the duration of the experiment, potentially leading to participant fatigue and reduced data quality.
+To maintain within-subject consistency and collect data across many items, we opted for a more streamlined approach.
+Relevance ratings, on the other hand, allow participants to assess how well the provided context supports a specific upcoming word (the target word).
+This method effectively provides an estimate of the perceived probability of that word occurring next, enabling a direct comparison with the model's probability estimates for the same word.
+Relevance ratings capture a broader assessment of how well the context aligns with the potential upcoming word, accommodating the inherent uncertainty and variability in natural language processing.

+From a theoretical perspective, relevance ratings reflect the cognitive flexibility humans exhibit when processing language, especially in complex, multimodal environments where exact predictions are difficult.
+While direct predictability tasks focus on word-level anticipation, requiring participants to pinpoint the exact next word and assuming a fine-grained understanding of the context, relevance judgments tap into probabilistic reasoning, acknowledging multiple plausible continuations.
+To alleviate concerns connected to these differences, we also included a prompt-based measure with GPT-4 using the same instructions provided to human participants.

-The CLIP model on the other hand generated a quantitative estimate of the likelihood of each word by comparing the feature vectors of the visual content in a frame with feature vectors of the associated linguistic context.
+Regarding the CLIP model, it generated quantitative estimates of the likelihood of each word by comparing the feature vectors of the visual content in a frame with feature vectors of the associated linguistic context.
 The predictability measures extracted from CLIP and human participants therefore rely on a similar foundational principle: considering the similarities within the presented visual-linguistic information and understanding how these similarities influence the likelihood of the upcoming target word.
 This integration is an inherent part of human language comprehension, combining visual stimuli with linguistic expectations based on past experiences and world knowledge.